wso2/docs-is/en/docs/deploy/migrate/migrating-userstore-managers.md

 # Migrate Userstores

-Before doing the actual user store migration, it is recommended to do a dry run and analyze the generated report for any recommendations related to the migration.
+Before doing the actual userstore migration, it is recommended to do a dry run and analyze the generated report for any recommendations related to the migration.

 ---

 ## Dry run

-Dry-run capability in the user store migrator will allow the migration utility to validate the system for the user store configurations and generate a report regarding the migration compatibility.
+Dry-run capability in the userstore migrator will allow the migration utility to validate the system for the userstore configurations and generate a report regarding the migration compatibility.
 In the generated migration report, if there are any warnings in the generated migration report, it is recommended to contact the WSO2 support to identify the best migration strategy.

 ---